timbitz/Whippet.jl/README.md

 This must be taken into account when intersecting `.psi.gz` coordinate output with other formats that only represent full exons (which can be one or more adjacent nodes combined).

-Note: **Complexity** refers to the discrete categories based-on the ceiling(log2(number of paths)) through each AS splicing event. **Entropy** refers to the shannon-entropy of the relative expression of the paths through the AS event.
+Note: **Complexity** refers to the discrete categories based-on the ceiling(log2(number of paths)) through each AS event. **Entropy** refers to the shannon-entropy of the relative expression of the paths through the AS event.

 ---
 The output format of `.diff.gz` files from `whippet-delta.jl` is: